CLICK SHOW MORE FOR PROCEDURE

 11. Follow Envirotex Lite/Epoxy/Finish instructions on making the mix.
 Pour it on and exhale on the bubbles to make them rise and pop

--If they dont rise and pop, leave and return in a few minutes
+-If they dont rise and pop, try again in a few minutes

 12. After it has dried, Inspect the finish.
 There will probably be a few specks of dust that ended up landing.
 If its satisfactory, you can stop there.
 If not, buff it out, or sand, dust, and apply another coat.